Striveworks/valor/README.md

 ### Testing auth

 All tests mentioned above run without authentication except for `integration_tests/test_client_auth.py`.
 Running this test requires setting the envionment variables `AUTH0_DOMAIN`, `AUTH0_AUDIENCE`, `AUTH0_CLIENT_ID`, and `AUTH0_CLIENT_SECRET` accordingly.

+## Deployment settings

+For deploying behind a proxy or with external routing, the environment variable `API_ROOT_PATH` can be set in the backend, which sets the `root_path` arguement to `fastapi.FastAPI` (see https://fastapi.tiangolo.com/advanced/behind-a-proxy/#setting-the-root_path-in-the-fastapi-app)